7 problems with the Assisted Suicide Bill

 Sixthly, while the courts will be involved, it is slanted one way.
 So, if the High Court says no to your request for assisted suicide, you can appeal.
 But if the High Court approves, there is no appeal process open to family members concerned about coercion or abuse.
 How is this right?

-Seventhly, patients can give their consent to assisted suicide by proxy ‘by reason of physical improvement, being unable to read or for any other reason.’
+Seventhly, patients can give their consent to assisted suicide by proxy ‘by reason of physical impairment, being unable to read or for any other reason.’
 Just let that sink in.
 ‘Any.
 Other.
 Reason.’
 How staggeringly vague and imprecise.
 For legislation to be truly safe, it must be precise, but this Bill fails that test.

 In summary we should conclude that this Bill is unworkable.
 It will cause chaos in our healthcare, in our justice system and will also create a pressure on some of the frailest in our society.
 People across the philosophical and political spectrum can agree on this.